-While driving a car on the regular helps you keep a better handle on its maintenance (it’s hard to ignore garbage piling up on the floor mats or an empty gas tank when you’re spending time in the vehicle everyday), it’s much easier to let a vehicle’s maintenance slip from your mind when it’s not being used especially during the current COVID-19 pandemic as you may not be using your vehicle as often as you normally do.
+While driving a car on the regular helps you keep a better handle on its maintenance (it’s hard to ignore garbage piling up on the floor mats or an empty gas tank when you’re spending time in the vehicle everyday), it’s much easier to let a vehicle’s maintenance slip from your mind if you're working from home full-time or recently retired, as you may not be using your vehicle as often as you normally do.
 Here are some ways to maintain your vehicle while it’s sitting idle:

 Take it for a Spin